0xjmux/ESP-PROG-Adapter/README.md

 ## Hardware Setup/Soldering
 The board comes with optional swappable UART jumpers.
 If this feature is not needed, simply solder the two solderjumpers (JP5 & JP6) that connect UART normally.

-> [!NOTE]
+> [!IMPORTANT]
-> IMPORTANT: You MUST either bridge the solderjumpers or install the pin headers.
-If you don't, the UART interface won't be connected.
+> You must either bridge the solderjumpers or install the pin headers.
+If you don't do either, the UART interface won't be connected.

 ### Components